 “…the way gender is being taught in the universities—in a very anti-male way, it’s all about neutralization of maleness.”
 The result: Upper-middle-class men who are “intimidated” and “can’t say anything. . . .
 They understand the agenda.”
 In other words: They avoid goring certain sacred cows by “never telling the truth to women” about sex, and by keeping “raunchy” thoughts and sexual fantasies to themselves and their laptops.

 If this were a man talking, it would be hard to stomach.
 And it’s not exactly easy to stomach regardless.
 I mean, one highly, highly doubts that there is an elaborate anti-male conspiracy going on in our nation’s (still rather male-dominated) universities.
-Yet, judging from what I’ve seen in ministry, there may indeed be some over-correction going on, some ways in which maleness is being held against those with a Y chromosome.
+Yet, judging from what I’ve seen firsthand, there may indeed be some over-correction going on, some ways in which maleness is being held against those with a Y chromosome.
 So while I can’t confirm Paglia’s diagnosis 100%, if the palpable hesitation I feel writing about this subject at all is any indication, the result she mentions–the feeling/fear that you “can’t say anything”–contains more than a shred of truth.

 Perhaps another way to put this is that when ideology (what must be true) and reality (what is true) come into conflict, ideology can hold sway for only so long before the cracks start to show.
 We tend to track this phenomenon more often on the conservative side of the spectrum, where religious dogma (and misused Law) puts people at odds with themselves or their experiences, and the rifts cause untold damage.
 But it turns out this tendency is equally pronounced on the left.
 The Law may not have spiritual content in a secular context, but that doesn’t mean it isn’t just as inflexible or oppressive.
 We are talking about something universal after all.
 When Paglia describes the double lives (“never telling the truth”) men often live in response to the dogma they encounter about gender, it’s not dissimilar from the splitting that happens in legalistic religious situations.
 And no one wants that.